-The trading price of our common stock following this offering is likely to be highly volatile and subject to wide fluctuations in response to various factors, some of which we cannot control.
-As a result of this volatility, investors may not be able to sell their common stock at or above the initial public offering price.
-The market price for our common stock may be influenced by many factors, including the other risks described in this section of the prospectus entitled "Risk factors" and the following:
+The trading price of our common stock may be highly volatile and subject to wide fluctuations in response to various factors, some of which we cannot control.
+The market price for our common stock may be influenced by many factors, including the other risks described in this section and elsewhere in this report and the following:

-- results of preclinical studies and clinical trials of our product candidates, or those of our competitors or our existing or future collaborators; - regulatory or legal developments in the United States and other countries, especially changes in laws or regulations applicable to our product candidates; - · the success of competitive products or technologies; - introductions and announcements of new products by us, our future commercialization partners, or our competitors, and the timing of these introductions or announcements: - actions taken by regulatory agencies with respect to our product candidates, clinical studies, manufacturing process or sales and marketing terms: - · actual or anticipated variations in our financial results or those of companies that are perceived to be similar to us; - the success of our efforts to acquire or in-license additional technologies, products or product candidates; - developments concerning any future collaborations, including but not limited to those with our sources of manufacturing supply and our commercialization partners; - market conditions in the pharmaceutical and biotechnology sectors; - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures or capital commitments; - developments or disputes concerning patents or other proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our product candidates and products; - our ability or inability to raise additional capital and the terms on which we raise it; - the recruitment or departure of key personnel: - · changes in the structure of healthcare payment systems; - actual or anticipated changes in earnings estimates or changes in stock market analyst recommendations regarding our common stock, other comparable companies or our industry generally;
+- results of preclinical studies and clinical trials of our product candidates, or those of our competitors or our existing or future collaborators; - regulatory or legal developments in the United States and other countries, especially changes in laws or regulations applicable to our product candidates; - the success of competitive products or technologies; - introductions and announcements of new products by us, our future commercialization partners, or our competitors, and the timing of these introductions or announcements; - actions taken by regulatory agencies with respect to our product candidates, clinical studies, manufacturing process or sales and marketing terms: - actual or anticipated variations in our financial results or those of companies that are perceived to be similar to us; - the success of our efforts to acquire or in-license additional technologies, products or product candidates; - developments concerning any future collaborations, including but not limited to those with our sources of manufacturing supply and our commercialization partners; - market conditions in the pharmaceutical and biotechnology sectors; - · announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures or capital commitments; - developments or disputes concerning patents or other proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our product candidates and products;

-- our failure or the failure of our competitors to meet analysts' projections or guidance that we or our competitors may give to the market; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - · announcement and expectation of additional financing efforts; - speculation in the press or investment community; - · trading volume of our common stock; - · sales of our common stock by us or our stockholders; - the concentrated ownership of our common stock; - · changes in accounting principles; - terrorist acts, acts of war or periods of widespread civil unrest; - · natural disasters and other calamities; and - · general economic, industry and market conditions.
+- our ability or inability to raise additional capital and the terms on which we raise it; - the recruitment or departure of key personnel; - changes in the structure of healthcare payment systems; - actual or anticipated changes in earnings estimates or changes in stock market analyst recommendations regarding our common stock, other comparable companies or our industry generally; - our failure or the failure of our competitors to meet analysts' projections or guidance that we or our competitors may give to the market; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - announcement and expectation of additional financing efforts; - speculation in the press or investment community; - trading volume of our common stock; - sales of our common stock by us or our stockholders; - the concentrated ownership of our common stock; - changes in accounting principles; - terrorist acts, acts of war or periods of widespread civil unrest; - natural disasters and other calamities; and - general economic, industry and market conditions.